 It is my hope that the bulk of lecture time will be spent in discussion of course readings and concepts, and working on research skills.
 I will give short lectures each week and then we will spend the bulk of class working through data examples and discussing issues as they arise.
-The goal is to use class time to learn by doing rather than just listening!
+The goal is to use class time to learn by doing!